What If the Other Driver Doesn’t Have Insurance?

 A UM/UIM claim is filed with your own insurance company.
 If the other driver had minimum coverage, and you suffered damages which exceeded the driver’s policy, you would pursue a claim first against the driver’s insurance, and then file a UM/UIM claim with your own insurance company.

 Immediately after an accident, review your insurance policy language and see what type and kinds of coverage you had, including UM/UIM insurance, and PIP Insurance.
 If you have PIP coverage, you can file for it immediately, and it should be paid as long as your accident meets certain criteria.

 If the other driver was not insured or had only minimum insurance, you may have a very small window of time to file a UM/UIM claim, as few as 30 days.
 Texas law prohibits insurance companies from raising premiums on policyholders who file UM/UIM insurance claims.
 If you have UM/UIM coverage, you should absolutely use it if you need it.

-Don’t hesitate to contact the Houston personal injury lawyers at Attorney Brian White & Associates, PC, if you need help dealing with your insurance provider.
+Don’t hesitate to contact the Houston personal injury lawyers at Attorney Brian White Personal Injury Lawyers if you need help dealing with your insurance provider.
 Despite what the company might say in ads on TV, they’re certainly not on your side or looking out for your best interests.
 Our team can help you cut to the chase, neutralize tactics designed to minimize your payout, and work to secure a full financial recovery for you.